-Now, Carter, who has championed caregivers and long-term care, requires care herself.
-According to an announcement from the Carter Center, Carter, wife of former President Jimmy Carter, has dementia.
+Mrs. Carter, who had championed caregivers and long-term care, required care herself.
+An announcement from the Carter Center, made the announcement.

 Carter is receiving care alongside the former president, who is under hospice care at their home in Georgia.